bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/22-GROMACS-part3.md

 teaching: 10
 exercises: 20
 questions:
-- "What is multithreading?"
+- "Does simultaneous multithreading (SMT) improve GROMACS performance on ARCHER2?"
 - "How does load balancing affect GROMACS performance?"
 objectives:
-- "Understand what hyperthreading is, and how to use it on ARCHER2."
+- "Understand how to use simultaneous multithreading (SMT) on ARCHER2."
-- "Learn how to disable GROMACS dynamic load-balancing."
+- "Learn how to disable GROMACS dynamic load-balancing and appreciate the effect load balancing can have on performance."
 keypoints:
 - ""
 ---